CephWu/CS144/README.md

 # Stanford CS144

-**Since 2023-12-16 cs144/minnow made private, I use cherry pick to merge startercode from others.**
+**Since 2023-12-16 cs144/minnow made private, I use cherry pick or merge to merge startercode from others.**

 Show all commits in the merge commit: